diglpal/siscon/README.md

 # siscon

-Software solution to manage information from the network of educational centers in Galicia and perform connection checks on the center's electronics.
+Software solution to manage information from the network of schools in Galicia and perform connection checks on the school's network devices.

   • Store information about schools and their network.